TDT4290-SDG-Ontology/SDG-ontology-visualizer/README.md

 6. If you're running the backend or whole application, restart the cluster.

-7. **OPTIONAL:** If you want to add fictional data for the GDC-visualization, run `utils/datagen.py` after setting up the backend.
+7. **OPTIONAL:** If you want to add fictional data for the GDC-visualization, run `utils/datagen.py` after setting up the backend (see `utils/README.md` for more details).

 Ports: